hradghoukasian/espresso/README.md

 ### `row_partition_softmin_vote.py`
 Implements row-partitioned experts: trains multiple Espresso circuits on disjoint subsets of rows (others treated as don’t-cares), computes softmin-based attention weights using nearest-row Hamming distances, and aggregates predictions from selected experts.

-## Influence-Based Ensembles and Junta Pipelines

-### `ensemble_column_influence_weighted_vote.py`
-Implements a column-based ensemble where each subcircuit is built from a random subset of input variables and weighted by the average influence of its selected bits.
-Final predictions are obtained via influence-weighted voting over projected majority truth tables.

-### `ensemble_column_nonzero_influence_weighted_vote.py`
-A refinement of the influence-weighted ensemble where subcircuits sample columns only from bits with nonzero influence.
-This restricts learning to active variables and evaluates whether filtering irrelevant coordinates improves approximation quality.

-### `ensemble_column_nonzero_influence_exp_weighted_vote.py`
-Extends the nonzero-influence ensemble by applying softmax (temperature-controlled) exponential weighting over circuit scores.
-This concentrates weight on higher-influence subcircuits and studies sharper attention-style aggregation.

-### `ensemble_nonzero_influence_accuracy_exp_weighted.py`
-Trains subcircuits on nonzero-influence bits and assigns weights based on each circuit’s full truth-table accuracy using an exponential cutoff rule.
-This explores accuracy-aware ensemble aggregation instead of influence-based weighting.

-### `friedgut_junta_pipeline.py`
-Implements an influence-based Boolean function approximation pipeline inspired by Friedgut’s Junta Theorem.
-It estimates influences, selects top influential variables, constructs a marginalized surrogate function, and optionally applies Espresso minimization.

-### `friedgut_junta_pipeline_two_layer.py`
-Extends the junta pipeline to a two-layer residual model using XOR boosting.
-The second stage learns the residual errors of the first-stage predictor and combines predictions via F⊕G to improve accuracy.

 ---